Polyphantom-Art

 From scientific experiments to a pictorial method

-Polyphantom-Art is my personal metaphysic of vision.
+Polyphantom-Art is my individual metaphysics of vision.

 Contacts